 The applicant must describe the design and approach of the proposed program and how it will meet the needs of the population it plans to serve.
 Program services must meet the Head Start Program Performance Standards and other regulations and the provisions of the Head Start Act.

-The following factors will be used to assist in the review and evaluation of applicants for AIAN Head Start expansion under this criterion:
+The following factors will be used to assist in the review and evaluation of applicants under this criterion: